RADIO AUTHORIZATION

 INTRODUCTION

 The radio authorization required to operate an amateur radio station is the Amateur Radio Operator Certificate.
 This certificate is issued after passing the basic qualification examination.
-There are two other qualifications.
-These are advanced and 5 w.p.m. morse code..
+The pass mark is 70%.
+There are two other qualification examinations.
+These are Advanced (pass mark 70%) and 5 w.p.m. morse code

-If asked by an official from Industry Canada, amateur radio operators must show their radio authorization, or a copy thereof, to the the official, within 48 hours after the request.
+If asked by an official federal government representative, amateur radio operators must show their radio authorization, or a copy thereof, to the the official, within 48 hours after the request.

 SUPPLEMENT